-Arizona Board of Cosmetology Criminal Reporting requirements hold that a felony must be reported within 10 days of being charged.
-The following types of misdemeanor or other criminal histories are crimes that have been determined by the Board to be reportable pursuant to A.RS § 32-3208:
+Arizona Board of Cosmetology Criminal Reporting requirements holds that a felony must be reported within 10 days of being charged.
+The following types of a misdemeanor or other criminal histories are crimes that have been determined by the Board to be reportable pursuant to A.RS § 32-3208:

 - Assault and Related Offenses